ggmichael/craterstats/README.md

 # Quick start

 After installation, the following command will produce a series of example output plots and data, demonstrating the main features of the software.
-Plot image files are placed into the subfolder `demo/`, while text output -- including the full command lines as they should be typed to generate the output -- goes to the terminal window.
+Plot image files are placed into the subfolder `demo/`, while text output -- including the full command lines as they could be typed to generate the output -- goes to the terminal window.

     python craterstats.py -demo